nulab/BacklogMigration-CybozuLive/README.md

 - The ToDo category can not be migrated.

 ### About limitations in the Backlog
-- Importing users will be terminated if the number of users exceeds the limit in the Backlog.
 - Empty comments are not registered.

 ## Re-importing